Suicide Risk and Prevention for Kentucky Nurses

 The Healer Education, Assessment, and Referral (HEAR) program for nurses is designed to help managers respond to situations that may bring about stress in their staff.
 Managers receive training on how to run emotional debriefings.
 Such debriefings can help staff communicate with each other about stressful situations they have experienced.

-This program uses an anonymous method to provide proactive screening focusing on identifying, supporting, and referring nurses for untreated depression or suicide, as well as providing education (Davidson et al., 2021).
+This program uses an anonymous method to provide proactive screening focusing on identifying, supporting, and referring nurses for untreated depression or suicidality, as well as providing education (AONL, 2026; Davidson et al., 2021).

 Strategies for Prevention of Suicide by a Colleague or Coworker